A latent process model for monitoring progress towards hard-to-measure targets, with applications to mental health and online educational assessments: Introduction

 We introduce a novel approach to monitoring the progress of individuals towards a hard-to-measure target of interest.
 Examples are measuring the progress of individuals with mental health problems or the progress of students towards learning targets.
 Both examples have in common that there is a target of interest (e.g., improving mental health or the understanding of mathematical concepts) and measuring progress towards the target is more challenging than measuring changes in physical quantities (e.g., temperature) or medical conditions (e.g., cholesterol levels), but a set of variables is available for measuring progress towards the target.
 If, e.g., the goal is to monitor the progress of students towards learning targets, measurements can be collected by paper-and-pencil or computer-assisted educational assessments, whereas progress in terms of mental health can be monitored by collecting data on mental well-being by using surveys along with physical measurements related to stress by using wearable devices.

 We propose a novel latent process model with a view to monitoring the progress of individuals towards a target of interest, measured by a set of variables.
-The latent process model is based on the idea of embedding both individuals and variables measuring progress towards the target of interest in a shared metric space and can be considered as a longitudinal extension of the \citet{jeon:21} model.
-The fact that individuals are embedded in the same metric space as the target helps capture \bi \item interactions between individuals and variables arising from unobserved variables, such as cultural background, upbringing, and mentoring of students, which may affect responses; \item whether individuals make progress towards the target; \item how much progress individuals make towards the target; \item how much more progress individuals can make in the future. \ei
+The latent process model is based on the idea of embedding both individuals and variables measuring progress towards the target of interest in a shared metric space and can be considered as a longitudinal extension of the \citet{jeon:21} model. \alert{The fact that individuals are embedded in the same metric space as the target helps capture \bi \item interactions between individuals and variables arising from unobserved variables, such as cultural background, upbringing, and mentoring of students, which may affect responses; \item whether individuals make progress towards the target; \item how much progress individuals make; \item whether individuals make more progress during some periods than others; \item how much more progress individuals can make in the future. \ei We first demonstrate that the latent process model enables a novel look at mental health and online educational assessments in disadvantaged subpopulations. }